10-Q 1 fstr-20230930.htm 10-Q fstr-20230930

 Note 2.
 Business Segments

 The Company is a global technology solutions provider of engineered, manufactured products and services that builds and supports infrastructure.
-The Company’s innovative engineering and product development solutions address the safety, reliability, and performance needs of its customers’ most challenging requirements.
-The Company maintains locations in North America, South America, Europe, and Asia.
-The Company’s segments represent components of the Company (a) that engage in activities from which revenue is generated and expenses are incurred, (b) whose operating results are regularly reviewed by the Chief Operating Decision Maker, who uses such information to make decisions about resources to be allocated to the segments, and (c) for which discrete financial information is available.
+The Company’s segments represent components of the Company (a) that engage in activities from which revenue is generated and expenses are incurred, (b) whose operating results are regularly reviewed by the Chief Operating Decision Maker (“CODM”), who uses such information to make decisions about resources to be allocated to the segments, and (c) for which discrete financial information is available.
 Operating segments are evaluated on their segment profit contribution to the Company’s consolidated results.
 Other income and expenses, interest, income taxes, and certain other items are managed on a consolidated basis.
-The Company’s segment accounting policies are described in Note 2 Business Segments of the Notes to the Company’s Consolidated Financial Statements contained in its Annual Report on Form 10-K for the year ended December 31, 2022.
+The Company’s segment accounting policies are described in Note 2 Business Segments of the Notes to the Company’s Consolidated Financial Statements contained in its Annual Report on Form 10-K/A for the year ended December 31, 2023.

 The operating results of the Company’s reportable segments were as follows for the periods presented: